 900 E. 11th

 Franklin Barbecue features mouthwatering treats from award-winning chef Aaron Franklin.
 In 2015, Aaron won Best Chef from the James Beard Foundation.
 This tasty barbecue joint has also been named the Best Barbecue Joint in America by Bon Appetit.
 At Franklin Barbecue, you can find delicious BBQ meats from brisket and ribs to pulled pork and sausages.
-Make sure to try one of the local Austin craft beers that are always rotating to keep things interesting.
+Make sure to try one of the local ATX craft beers that are always rotating to keep things interesting.

 2. Barley Swine